Disability in Singapore: History

 A discourse of charity generally permeated in Singapore since the post World War 2 period.
 Support for disabled people was left to the community, who set up various voluntary organisations.
 The end of the war saw the British implement the welfare state based on the Beveridge Report, which had repercussions in Singapore.
 As part of this focus on welfare, a Social Welfare Department (SWD) was set up in 1946.
 SWD was meant to provide permanent assistance only for those with a permanent disability or because of old age.
 However, the SWD was not as comprehensive as the British system.
 The SWD also did not provide provisions for special education and in fact, seemed to have the idea that children with special needs would "hinder the typical child's education."
 The 1960s and 1970s, with Singapore's emphasis on economic growth, saw a new priority on rehabilitating disabled people so as to enable them to join and return to the work force.
 It was only in 1981, when the first world congress of Disabled People's International was held in Singapore that began a new discourse based on the social model of disability.
-Disabled activists from around the world, including Vic Finkelstein, Ed Roberts (activist) and Bengt Lindqvist, elected a Singaporean, Ron Chandran Dudley as the first founder chairperson.
+Disabled activists from around the world, including Vic Finkelstein, Ed Roberts and Bengt Lindqvist, elected a Singaporean, Ron Chandran Dudley as the first founder chairperson.
 This was to lead to a growth in disability activism from the 1980s onwards.

 In 1983, the Ministry of Social Affairs held a workshop on people with disabilities and came up with a formal policy about how to advocate for people with disabilities.
 The workshop came up with the first nationally endorsed definition of disability that recognized their needs in society.
 The Advisory Council on the Disabled was formed in April 1988 and was first chaired by Tony Tan.
 The council emphasized the importance of integrating disabled people as equal citizens.

 Prime Minister Goh Chok Tong included disabled people on the Remaking Singapore campaign in 2002.
 Also in 2002, the government created a voluntary, affordable form of health insurance called ElderShield.
 The insurance helps pay for expenses in the care of severely disabled people.

 In 2013, Singapore signed onto the Convention on the Rights of Persons with Disabilities (UNCRPD).